marckassay/PowerBolt/docs/Restart-PWSH.md

 ```

 ## DESCRIPTION
 Terminates current PowerShell session and will start a new session.

-# .ALIAS
-pwsh
+The alias for this function is 'pwsh'.

 ## EXAMPLES